Carlos Santana: Guitars and effects

-Santana also uses a classical guitar, the Alvarez Yairi CY127CE with Alvarez tension nylon strings, in the last years from 2009 he uses custom made, semi-hollow Toru Nittono's "Model-T" Jazz Electric Nylon.
+Santana also uses a classical guitar, the Alvarez Yairi CY127CE with Alvarez tension nylon strings, and in recent years (from 2009) he uses custom-made, semi-hollow Toru Nittono's "Model-T" Jazz Electric Nylon.

 Santana does not use many effects pedals.
 His PRS guitar is connected to a Mu-Tron Wah-wah pedal (or, more recently, a Dunlop 535Q wah and a T-Rex Replica delay pedal, then through a customized Jim Dunlop amp switcher which in turn is connected to the different amps or cabinets.

 Previous setups include an Ibanez Tube Screamer right after the guitar.
 He is also known to have used an Electro-Harmonix Big Muff distortion for his famous sustain.
 In the song "Stand Up" from the album Marathon (1979), Santana uses a Heil talk box in the guitar solo.
 He has also used the Audiotech Guitar Products 1x6 Rack Mount Audio Switcher in rehearsals for the 2008 "Live Your Light" tour.

-Santana uses two different guitar picks: the large triangular Dunlop he has used for so many years, and the V-Pick Freakishly Large Round.
+Santana uses two different guitar picks: the large triangular Dunlop he has used for many years, and the V-Pick Freakishly Large Round.

 Amplifiers

 Santana's distinctive guitar tone is produced by PRS Santana signature guitars plugged into multiple amplifiers.
 The amps consist of a Mesa Boogie Mark I, Dumble Overdrive Reverb and more recently a Bludotone amplifier.
 Santana compares the tonal qualities of each amplifier to that of a singer producing head/nasal tones, chest tones, and belly tones.
 A three-way amp switcher is employed on Carlos's pedal board to enable him to switch between amps.
 Often the unique tones of each amplifier are blended together, complementing each other producing a richer tone.

 He also put the "Boogie" in Mesa Boogie.
 Santana is credited with coining the popular Mesa amplifier name when he tried one and exclaimed, "That little thing really Boogies!"

 Specifically, Santana combines a Mesa/Boogie Mark I head running through a Boogie cabinet with Altec 417-8H (or recently JBL E120s) speakers, and a Dumble Overdrive Reverb and/or a Dumble Overdrive Special running through a Brown or Marshall 4x12 cabinet with Celestion G12M "Greenback" speakers, depending on the desired sound.
 Shure KSM-32 microphones are used to pick up the sound, going to the PA.
 Additionally, a Fender Cyber-Twin Amp is mostly used at home.

 During his early career, Santana used a GMT transistor amplifier stack and a silverface Fender Twin.
 The GMT 226A rig was used at the Woodstock concert as well as during recording Santana's debut album.
-During this era, Santana also began to use the Fender Twin, which was also used on the debut and proceedingly at the recording sessions of Abraxas.
+During this era, Santana also began to use the Fender Twin, which was also used on the debut and later at the recording sessions of Abraxas.